 Universal filed for the patent for this technology back in 2019, and it was first seen in action in Power-Up bands sold at the Super Nintendo World in Osaka, Japan when it opened in the spring of 2021.

 Neither of us are huge Super Nintendo World (or more specifically Mario franchise fans) – we’ve played the games, but wouldn’t be first in line for the latest release.

-However, even we found the Power-Up Bands to be fantastic value for money and a worthwhile investment even if you only plan to visit Super Nintendo World once.
+However, we highly recommend reserving some of your Universal Studios Hollywood spending money for a Power-Up Band as despite being self-proclaimed cheapskates we found them to be fantastic value for money and a worthwhile investment even if you only plan to visit Super Nintendo World once.

-If you regularly play with Amiibo features back home or are a Universal Studios Hollywood annual pass holder then a Power-Up band feels like a no-brainer.
+If you regularly play with Amiibo features back home or are a Universal Studios Hollywood Annual Pass Member then a Power-Up band feels like a no-brainer.

 Do Universal Studios Japan Power-Up Bands Work At Universal Studios Hollywood?